MKUltra: Death of Frank Olson

-While the court must limit its analysis to the four corners of the complaint, the skeptical reader may wish to know that the public record supports many of the allegations [in the family's suit], farfetched as they may sound.
+While the court must limit its analysis to the four corners of the complaint, the skeptical reader may wish to know that the public record supports many of the allegations [in the family's suit], far-fetched as they may sound.

 Legal issues involving informed consent

-The revelations about the CIA and the Army prompted a number of subjects or their survivors to file lawsuits against the federal government for conducting experiments without informed consent.
+The revelations about the CIA and the Army prompted many subjects or their survivors to file lawsuits against the federal government for conducting experiments without informed consent.
 Although the government aggressively, and sometimes successfully, sought to avoid legal liability, several plaintiffs did receive compensation through court order, out-of-court settlement, or acts of Congress.
 Frank Olson's family received $750,000 by a special act of Congress, and both President Ford and CIA director William Colby met with Olson's family to apologize publicly.

 Previously, the CIA and the Army had actively and successfully sought to withhold incriminating information, even as they secretly provided compensation to the families.
 One subject of army drug experimentation, James Stanley, an army sergeant, brought an important, albeit unsuccessful, suit.
 The government argued that Stanley was barred from suing under the Feres doctrine.

 In 1987, the Supreme Court affirmed this defense in a 5–4 decision that dismissed Stanley's case: United States v.
 Stanley.
 The majority argued that "a test for liability that depends on the extent to which particular suits would call into question military discipline and decision making would itself require judicial inquiry into, and hence intrusion upon, military matters."
 In dissent, Justice William Brennan argued that the need to preserve military discipline should not protect the government from liability and punishment for serious violations of constitutional rights:

 The medical trials at Nuremberg in 1947 deeply impressed upon the world that experimentation with unknowing human subjects is morally and legally unacceptable.
 The United States Military Tribunal established the Nuremberg Code as a standard against which to judge German scientists who experimented with human subjects...
 [I]n defiance of this principle, military intelligence officials [...] began surreptitiously testing chemical and biological materials, including LSD.